rjshvjy/puvi/.dev-index/code_usage_report.md

   - close_financial_year in puvi-backend/puvi-backend-main/modules/opening_balance.py
   - ... and 2 more

+### operation
+- Used by modules: locations
+- Files: 1
+- Functions using this table:
+  - validate_location_data in puvi-backend/puvi-backend-main/modules/locations.py

 ### options
-- Used by modules: package_sizes, app, masters_common, masters_crud
+- Used by modules: masters_crud, package_sizes, masters_common, app
 - Files: 4

 ### origins